MOHAN1665/Titanic_Survival_Prediction/README.md

 - Flask (for web application)
 - scikit-learn (for machine learning)
 - pandas (for data manipulation)
--ngrok (for exposing the local server)
+- ngrok (for exposing the local server)

 ## Notes
 - The Flask application and model training are integrated within the Jupyter Notebook for ease of use.